takeoverjp/chisum/README.md

-# What is TSDraw?
+# What is Chisum?

-Time Series Drawer.
+Count HIstory SUMmarizer.

-Import the following syle data (`uniq -c`) into database with timestamp, and summarise its time series.
+Record the following count data (`uniq -c`, `wc -l`) into database with timestamp, and summarise its history.

 ```
       4 /usr/share/code/libEGL.so